NicholasBoll/cypress-promise/README.md

 Without this library and the `promisify` function/method, the expectation of `bar` would fail with `expected undefined to equal 'bar'`

 ## Why use this library?
 The question about how to use async/await in Cypress test comes up from time to time in the gitter chat as well as in [GitHub Issue #1417](https://github.com/cypress-io/cypress/issues/1417).
-Sometimes you needs a value out of a chain and using `.then` just increases the nesting level, decreasing readability:
+Sometimes you need a value out of a chain and using `.then` just increases the nesting level, decreasing readability:

 ```ts
 cy.get('.mySelector')